datpham18903/Pac-Man/README.md

 <!-- ACKNOWLEDGMENTS -->
 # Acknowledgments
+- The team would like to extend heartfelt gratitude to our lecturers, Dr. Tran Thanh Tung and MSc.
+Thai Trung Tin, for their invaluable guidance and support throughout this project.
 - We wish to express our profound appreciation to everyone who played a part in the successful completion of our DSA game project.
 This adventure has been immensely fulfilling, and the contributions of each team member have been indispensable.
 - Our friends’ feedback and suggestions have been invaluable.
 Their perspectives have greatly enhanced the gaming experience.
-We extend our thanks to our beta testers who generously offered their time to aid us in perfecting our game.
-- [!IMPORTANT]
-This project makes use of numerous open-source tools, OpenAI, and libraries.
+- This project makes use of numerous open-source tools, OpenAI, and libraries.
 We express our deep gratitude to the developers and maintainers of these resources.
 Their contributions have been crucial in making our game a reality.